traverson/traverson/README.md

 More information on URI templates: [RFC 6570](http://tools.ietf.org/html/rfc6570).
 Traverson uses the module [uri-templates](https://github.com/grncdr/uri-template) to resolve URI templates.

+### Headers, HTTP Basic Auth, OAuth and Whatnot

+Traverson uses Mikeal Rogers' [request](https://github.com/mikeal/request) module for all HTTP requests.
+You can use all options that `request` provides with Traverson by passing an options object into the `withRequestOptions` method, like this:

+    api.walk('link_one', 'link_two', 'link_three')
+      .withRequestOptions({ headers: { 'x-my-special-header': 'foo' } })
+      .getResource(function(error, document) {
+        ...
+    })

+This would add the header `x-my-special-header` to all requests issued for this three link walk.
+Check out the [request docs](https://github.com/mikeal/request#requestoptions-callback) to see which options to use.
+Among other things, you can set custom headers, do HTTP basic authentication, [OAuth](https://github.com/mikeal/request#oauth-signing) and other cool stuff.

 Features From the Future
 ------------------------